Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Experiments

 \emph{Cursor-centric focusing improves the grounding accuracy}. \cref{fig:ScreenSpot Ablation CCF} shows the accuracy without using cursor-centric focusing (w/o \CropName).
 We find \CropName in ScreenSpot-Pro is more effective ($45.3\% \rightarrow 56.5\%$) than ScreenSpot-v2 ($93.6\% \rightarrow 93.9\%$), demonstrating the effectiveness of \CropName on large and complex GUI images.
 We also present the two-stage inference strategy used in GUI-Actor~\citep{GUI-Actor}, where the model first predicts a set of candidate positions and an external verifier model is applied to select the final answer.
 Though the verifier introduces new parameters and needs additional training, the accuracy improvement ($44.6\% \rightarrow 47.7\%$, red bars) is less effective than \CropName.
 To further verify the effectiveness of \CropName, we apply a similar approach to the SOTA methods GTA1~\citep{GTA1} and GUI-G${^2}$~\citep{GUI-G2}, labelled with ($+$ Focus) in \cref{fig:ScreenSpot Ablation CCF}.
 Here, the image is cropped around the initial prediction using the same image size as in \MethodName, and the model makes its second step prediction using this cropped image.
 Results show that the accuracy of GTA1 is effectively improved ($50.1\% \rightarrow 54.0\%$, yellow bars), but it is still lower than that of \MethodName ($56.5\%$).
 However, without \CropName, the accuracy of \MethodName is lower than GTA1, which is because GTA1 is trained with a higher resolution setting ($4096 \times 2160$ pixels) than \MethodName ($1920 \times 1080$ pixels).
-The above results show that \CropName is an effective method to improve the accuracy, and it also demonstrates that combining low-resolution training and cursor-centric focusing (\cref{sec:cropmethod}) is an effective strategy to balance the training efficiency and inference accuracy.
+The above results show that \CropName is an effective method to balance the training efficiency and inference accuracy.